 In addition, the type of dementia associated with vascular risk factors declined the most.
-This suggests more effective treatments and prevention strategies for stroke and heart disease put into practice over the last decades may play a role in keeping some people’s brains healthier.
+This suggests more effective treatments and prevention strategies for heart disease put into practice over the last decades may play a role in keeping some people’s brains healthier.

 While the findings don’t fully explain the decrease in dementia rates, they give credence to the idea many cases of dementia may be preventable or delayed.
 The question is — how?

 What’s needed, the research team concluded, is more funding for scientists to explore environmental and lifestyle factors that could explain the decrease in dementia cases discovered in the FHS study.

 Any way to lower the odds that dementia will strike, or to keep it at bay for as long as possible, could have profound impact on not only those at risk for dementia but also their families and caretakers.
 Currently, about six million Americans have Alzheimer’s disease, making it the sixth leading cause of death in the U.S., according to the National Institute on Aging.

 Worldwide, the World Health Organization estimates that 47.5 million people have dementia and, unless ways are found to prevent or cure the disease, the total number of people with dementia is expected to reach 75.6 million in 2030, and almost triple by 2050 to 135.5 million.